 VHS Tape

 Remember Blockbuster before they offered DVDs?
-How about the "format war" between Betamax and VHS?
-I think VHS won that war.
+How about the format war between Betamax and VHS?
+VHS won that war.

-The VHS (cassette) tape was the standard for consumer-level analog video recording, and of course in video stores back in the '80s and '90s.
-The VHS tape was also the standard for consumer camcorders during the mid to late 1980s.
+The VHS tape was the standard for consumer-level analog video recording and video stores in the 1980s and 1990s.
+It was also the standard for consumer camcorders during the mid to late 1980s.

 Betamax Tape (aka Betamax)

-Betamax (pictured below top in size comparison to VHS) is a consumer-level analog video cassette.
-Betamax lost the "videotape format war" to VHS.
+Betamax is a consumer-level analog video cassette.
+Betamax lost the videotape format war to VHS.

 VHS-C Camcorder Tape

-The VHS-C tape is a smaller version of the VHS tape.
-The VHS-C was primarily used in consumer-grade camcorders in the 1980s.
-The smaller tape size meant smaller camcorders, which consumers greatly appreciated.
-Playback of VHS-C videos required connecting the camcorder to a TV, or using a VHS-C/VHS Adapter which allowed videos to be played in a VCR.
+The VHS-C tape is a smaller version of the VHS tape, primarily used in consumer-grade camcorders in the 1980s.
+The smaller tape size allowed for smaller camcorders.
+Playback required connecting the camcorder to a TV or using a VHS-C to VHS adapter.

 Hi8 and Digital8 Camcorder Tapes

-The Hi8 (and Digital8) is a 8mm camcorder tape enclosed in a cassette.
-It's even smaller than the VHS-C tape which meant camcorders could be made even more compact.
+Hi8 and Digital8 are 8mm camcorder tapes enclosed in a cassette.
+They are smaller than VHS-C tapes, allowing camcorders to be more compact.

-Now, something to consider.
-A video created with a Hi8 tape on a Hi8 camcorder will play on a Hi8 or Digital8 camcorder.
-A Hi8 camcorder will not play a video tape created using a Digital8 camcorder.
-Check the print on the outside of your camcorder to determine the type of 8mm camera you own.
+A video recorded on Hi8 will play on a Hi8 or Digital8 camcorder.
+A Digital8 recording will not play on a Hi8 camcorder.
+Check the labeling on your camcorder to determine the type you own.

 MiniDV Camcorder Tape